kylejgillett/sounderpy/docs/source/gettingdata.rst

 - This function will determine which dataset the user would like to access (RAOB from the University of Wyoming, or IGRAv2 from the IGRAv2 dataset) based on the provided station identifier, then search the appropriate dataset.

-.. py:function:: spy.get_obs_data(station, year, month, day, hour)
+.. py:function:: spy.get_obs_data(station, year, month, day, hour, hush=False, clean_it=True)

    Return a ``dict`` of 'cleaned up' observed profile data

-   :param station: a three digit RAOB identifier (such as: 'DTX') or 11 digit IGRAv2 identifier (such as: 'GMM00010393')
+   :param station: may be a three digit RAOB identifier (such as: 'DTX'), 5 digit WMO identifier (such as: '72317'), or 11 digit IGRAv2 identifier (such as: 'GMM00010393')
    :type station: str, required
    :param year: launch year
    :type year: str, required